Foundation Beyond Belief: History

 In July 2014, Foundation Beyond Belief held its first Humanism At Work conference focused on humanist service.
 The organization held talks about nonreligious identity and humanist service programs, and recognized outstanding contributions by humanist volunteers and organizers with its ongoing annual Heart of Humanism awards.
 The Humanism At Work conference was held a second time in 2015 before the organization transitioned to integrating the Conference's programming into the American Humanist Association's Annual Conference in 2018.

 In October 2014, FBB launched the competitive Compassionate Impact Grant (CIG), consolidating all donations to its Humanist Grants program for the quarter into one large capacity-building grant to the Dudley Street Neighborhood Initiative.
 Through 2020, FBB gave the CIG one quarter per year to various anti-poverty organizations that met high standards of innovation, inclusiveness, data, and cultural sensitivity.
 In 2020, the grant became an annual three-year grant of $150,000 to a worthy organization.

 The Minnesota Atheists partnered with Foundation Beyond Belief in 2014 and 2015 for the third and fourth atheist-themed St. Paul Saints charity games.
 They were the first games the secularized Mr. Paul Aints team won, with the 2014 game taking 11 innings and being the last Aints game to be played at Midway Stadium.
 Rebranded player jerseys were auctioned off during the games and a shoe drive benefiting Soles4Souls was incorporated into 2015 the event (promoted as "Leave Your Soles at the Gate").
-The team beat the Winnipeg Goldeyes in 2015 7-4 in front of 8,500 fans at CHS Field bringing the Aints record to 2 wins and 2 losses.
+The team beat the Winnipeg Goldeyes in 2015 7–4 in front of 8,500 fans at CHS Field bringing the Aints record to 2 wins and 2 losses.
 The Aints won again in 2016, but lost in 2017 bringing their record to 3 games won and 3 games lost.

 In January 2016, FBB launched a Humanist Disaster Recovery program which deployed to South Carolina following Hurricane Juaquin.

 In 2019, Foundation Beyond Belief partnered with Atheist Community of Austin to expand Volunteers Beyond Belief, renamed the Beyond Belief Network.

 Foundation Beyond Belief rebranded as GO Humanity in May 2022, updating its values to further emphasize radical inclusion and shared, local power.

+On October 1, 2023, Go Humanity dissolved.
+An email to donors stated "We have met with an insurmountable financial crisis combined with liabilities that have led us to this very hard decision."